The Appaloosa: Plot

-Based on the 1963 book by Robert MacLeod, the title character is a beautiful horse (a breed, the Appaloosa) belonging to Matt Fletcher (Marlon Brando), a Mexican-American buffalo hunter who returns home, only to have his beloved horse stolen by a powerful bandit, Chuy Medina (John Saxon) with the help of the bandit's girlfriend, Trini (Anjanette Comer) in the border town of Ojo Prieto.
-Trini was sold to Chuy at the age of 15, but has been brutalized and effectively discarded.
+Based on the 1963 book by Robert MacLeod, the title character is a beautiful horse (a breed, the Appaloosa) belonging to Matt Fletcher (Marlon Brando), a Mexican-American buffalo hunter.

+When Fletcher returns home he enters a church to confess his sins.
+A powerful bandit, Chuy Medina (John Saxon) is tricked by his girlfriend, Trini (Anjanette Comer) to follow him inside and threaten Fletcher.
+Meantime, Trini mounts the appaloosa horse and tries to ride off and escape Medina.
+Other townsmen in Ojo Prieto stop her and tell Medina she was running away.
+To save face, Medina says he'd told Trini to try out the horse as he is buying it.
+Fletcher doesn't want to sell, but is forced to give up the horse.
+Later, we learn Trini was sold to Chuy at the age of 15, but he does not respect her.

-Fletcher begins to hunt down the bandit to recapture the horse, but finds matters more complicated than expected when he meets the bandit's girlfriend.
-Fletcher is subjected to torture and humiliation by Chuy and his minions.
+Fletcher begins to hunt down Medina to recapture his horse, but is caught and subjected to torture and humiliation by Medina and his gang.
+He later escapes.

 A later foray into Medina's camp results in a brutal arm wrestling match in a bar between Fletcher and the bandido.
 Fletcher loses and is stung on the arm by a scorpion.
 Again left to die, Fletcher is rescued by Trini, who despises her "lover", Chuy, and prefers Fletcher's company.
 She gets him assistance from a kindly old peasant, which later costs the old man his life.

 During the violence-laden climax, Fletcher is forced to choose between Trini and his beloved Appaloosa.
 Fletcher, realizing that Trini means more to him than the horse, sends out the Appaloosa to draw Chuy's fire.
 As the bandit prepares to aim for the horse, sunlight glints on his gun barrel, revealing his position.
 Fletcher fires and kills him.
 Fletcher and Trini then cross the border with the Appaloosa to start a new life.